yujunz/gitlab.com-runbooks/howto/cephfs.md

 ### Checking the Health of the Service

+From any of the monitor (ceph-mon) servers or osd servers (ceph-osd) issue the following command to view the health:

+`ceph health`

+This will tell you the simple and immediate status of the cluster.
+For a more in depth look at the health of the cluster issue:

+`ceph status`

+For a detailed look at the status of every disk within the Ceph cluster issue the following:

+`ceph osd tree`

 ### Adding a Worker Client

 Add the role `gitlab-ceph-client` to the worker node.
 This will install the cephfs